lovisareiche/NIER/README.md

-# Codes for "Does the Bnak of England need gendered communication?"
+# Codes for "Does the Bank of England need gendered communication?"

 ## Clean data:
 ### prepdata.R